dominicstop/react-native-ios-context-menu/README.md

 #### 4.1.11 `ContextMenuView` [Simple Example #11](https://github.com/dominicstop/react-native-ios-context-menu/blob/master/example/src/components/ContextMenuView/ContextMenuViewSimpleExample11.js)
 A context menu configured to have a custom preview.
-* To show a custom preview, we need to pass a `PreviewConfig` object to the `previewConfig` prop, and set the optional `PreviewConfig.previewType` property to `CUSTOM`, and then pass a "render" function in the `renderPreview` prop.
-The `renderPreview` prop must return a react component.
+* To show a custom preview, we need to pass a `PreviewConfig` object to the `previewConfig` prop.
+You then set the optional `PreviewConfig.previewType` property to `CUSTOM`.
+Next, you then need to pass a "render" function in the `renderPreview` prop.
 	*  `PreviewConfig.previewType` property accepts a `PreviewType` value.
+	* The `renderPreview` prop must return a react component.

 * A `PreviewConfig` object has an optional property called `previewSize`.
 It accepts a string (a `PreviewSize` value).
 In this example we set it to `STRETCH` to fill the screen.
 * The `PreviewConfig.backgroundColor` is set to `transparent` by default, so we set it to `white` in this example.